serokell/blog-posts/TON Contest/article.md

   preloadFromSlice @Word32
 ```

+You can see the full source code of our eDSL and the multisig contract in
+[this repository][repo:fift-asm-dsl] and if you got interested in typed
+eDSLs, you will most certainly like [this blog post][blog:edsl] by one of
+my brilliant colleagues that goes into way greater depths than I ever could.

 ## Our thoughts

 First of all, we enjoyed the contest a lot!
 It gave us an unexpected break